biosimulations/biosimulations/docs/users/simulating-projects.md

 The BioSimulators simulation tools can also be used to execute simulations on your own machine.
 Please follow these steps to use a containerized simulation tool to execute a modeling study on your own machine.

-1. **Install the Docker container engine**: Detailed instructions for all major operating systems are available from the [Docker website](https://docs.docker.com/get-docker/).
+1. Install the Docker container engine: Detailed instructions for all major operating systems are available from the [Docker website](https://docs.docker.com/get-docker/).
-1. ** Download the simulator(s) that you wish to use**: From your console, execute `docker pull ghcr.io/biosimulators/{ simulator-id }` for each simulator that you wish to use.
+1. Download the simulator(s) that you wish to use: From your console, execute `docker pull ghcr.io/biosimulators/{ simulator-id }` for each simulator that you wish to use.
 This will download the simulators and install them onto your machine.
-1. **Use the selected simulator(s) to execute simulations and save their results**: Execute the following from your console:
+1. Use the selected simulator(s) to execute simulations and save their results: Execute the following from your console:

 ```bash
 docker run \